jacobeisenstein/gt-css-class/Project3.md

 These points are adapted from a guide from how to write grant proposals.
 In a way, the goal of your project proposal is to convince me to give you the "green light" for your project.
 Your proposal should convince me that you have a clear plan, an understanding of prior work, the necessary resources for success, and metrics that will measure whether the project is a success or failure.

+The project proposal presentation is worth three points; the proposal itself is worth five points.

 # Final presentation #

+Aim to talk for seven minutes about your work (this means you should have 5-7 slides).
+Remind us what problem you are trying to solve, and why it matters.
+Explain what you did, and whether it works; while you have roughly 24 more hours before submitting the writeup, you should aim to have your experiments done by the time of the presentation.

+(Five points)

 # Project report #

+(Seventeen points)

+More on this soon.